 Miriam leads the OddBird process, working with clients and users to set priorities and find solutions to their unique problems.
 She is a user-experience expert, and a pioneer of modern CSS techniques – member of the Sass core team, and creator of the popular Susy and True libraries.
-Miriam is a staff writer for CSS Tricks, co-author of SitePoint’s Jump Start Sass, and internationally known conference speaker, winning “Best of” CSS Dev Conf in 2017.
+Miriam is a teacher and open-web advocate for Mozilla Developer, staff writer for CSS Tricks, co-author of SitePoint’s Jump Start Sass, and internationally known conference speaker, winning “Best of” CSS Dev Conf in 2017.
 She is also a multimedia artist with extensive experience in theatre, writing, music, and visual art.

 As a client, you’ll get to know our tight-knit team on a first-name basis, with direct access to everyone involved.
 We’ll all learn what makes your company special, and discuss features as a team – keeping backend, frontend, and design integrated for a shared understanding of your project and goals.